OpenTechSchool/python-data-intro/core/strings.md

 strip() only cleaned up additional whitespace at the start and end of the string.

-The `replace` function can be used to replace all double spaces "  " with a single space " ":
+The `replace` function can be used to replace all double spaces with a single space:

     vote = vote.replace("  ", " ")